Call Your Spirit Back

 Welcome your spirit back from its wandering.
 It may return in pieces, in tatters.
 Gather them together.
 They will be happy to be found after being lost for so long.”

-• Receive as much as you give.
+• Rest as much as you play